This article contains compensated links; please read my disclaimer for more information.

 Best time to visit Oslo Norway

 The best seasons to visit Oslo and the rest of Norway are spring, summer, and winter.
 But if you like hiking in the hills and mountains fall is one of the best seasons for that.
-Read my post on how to hike like a Norwegian in autumn
+Read my post on how Norwegians hike in autumn

 Top things to do and see in Oslo in winter

 Winter in Oslo is long, dark and usually wet, although it is not near as cold as in the North of Norway.
 Winter season can start in November and last until April.
-Oslo weather in winter can be tricky to predict, except that it is cold and you will get snowfall during the month.
+Oslo weather in winter can be tricky to predict, except that it is cold and you WILL get snowfall.

 The average temperature for Oslo in winter is about -5C and a normal of 60 mm precipitation, which could be either rain or snow.
 Although the average temperature is around -5C check the forecast before coming to Oslo and bring the right type of clothes.
 We have had down to -16C and wind, and it can feel like you will freeze all your limbs off.
 Norwegians love wool, and you can get all type of woolen clothes in any sporting goods store.
 January and February are perfect for snow activities, and you don’t have to leave town to go skiing downhill, ice-skating or tobogganing.
 Whatever activities you will be doing get an Oslo Pass for 24, 48 or 72 hours which includes free public transportation, entries to several attractions and museums and discounts at some restaurants and shops.